WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

-Keep reading our full WP Popups review to learn more about the features and see the plugin in action.
+In this detailed WP Popups review, you’ll get to learn more about what the plugin can do and see it in action.

-- A visual template builder to control the design and content of your popups
+- A intuitive template builder to create and customize your popups

-- Detailed display rules to target specific content, users, devices, etc.
+- Detailed targeting rules to reach specific users, devices, content, etc.

-- 3 different trigger rules, including time on site and scroll depth
+- 5 display locations and 3 trigger rules (including time on site and scroll depth)

-- Integrations with other form plugins like WPForms, Gravity Forms, MailPoet, etc.
+- Integrations with other form plugins like WP Forms, MailPoet, Ninja Forms, etc.

-Here’s how it works to create a popup with WP Popups…
+Here’s what it’s like to create a popup with this versatile tool…

 Article Continues Below